DiShengCSU/Zillow/README.md

 # Zillow
-This folder contains data cleaning for the Zillow transaction data for the groundwater stock and agricultural alnd value project
+This folder contains data cleaning procedure for the Zillow transaction data under the groundwater stock and agricultural alnd value project